Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

-Safety alignment—ensuring that a model's objectives align with human values—has been a promising approach to mitigating certain risks.
-However, recent studies have revealed a significant weakness in safety alignment: \textbf{fake alignment} \cite{wang2024fake,greenblatt2024alignment}, where a model may achieve high safety scores without truly understanding the underlying safety principles.
-This points to a deeper issue of \textbf{shallow safety}.
-Furthermore, even models that are considered well-aligned, such as GPT-4o \cite{gpt-4o} or o1 \cite{o1}, remain vulnerable to sophisticated attacks that can bypass their alignment mechanisms \cite{ying2024unveiling}.
+Safety alignment, which aims to ensure that a model’s objectives are consistent with human values, has long been seen as a promising approach for mitigating a wide range of safety risks.
+However, recent research has uncovered a critical weakness: \textbf{fake alignment} or \textbf{alignment faking}~ \cite{wang2024fake,greenblatt2024alignment}, in which models achieve high safety scores without truly internalizing safety principles.
+This exposes the problem of shallow safety.
+Furthermore, even highly aligned models such as GPT-4o~\cite{gpt-4o} and o1~\cite{openai-o1} remain susceptible to advanced attacks that can circumvent existing alignment mechanisms \cite{ying2024unveiling}.

-An open challenge is to \textbf{identify the mechanistic limitations of safety alignment} and develop methods that ensure robust safety, even in the face of unforeseen attacks.
-Recent research \cite{qi2024safety} emphasizes the \textbf{need to move beyond superficial safety alignment metrics} (such as the distribution of the first few output tokens), ensuring that alignment is deeper and more comprehensive.
-Additionally, making \textbf{safety alignment adversarial}—by actively challenging a model’s safety mechanisms—may help address the issue of shallow alignment, leading to more resilient and trustworthy models.
+A key open challenge is to uncover the mechanistic limitations of current safety alignment approaches and to develop methods that provide robust safety, even when models face novel or sophisticated attacks.
+Recent work~\cite{qi2024safety} highlights the importance of moving beyond shallow safety metrics, such as analyzing only the distribution of the initial output tokens, and calls for \textit{deep safety alignment}.
+Furthermore, making safety alignment adversarial by actively probing and stress-testing a model’s safety mechanisms may help overcome shallow alignment and ultimately foster the development of more resilient and trustworthy systems.